911 Emergency Service Terms

-8.5) Telephone service does not include 0+ calls or calls assisted by an operator, collect calls, 900 calls of any type, calling card telephone calls, calls by means of bypass service, 10-10 calls, or vertical service code (CSV) calls (“unsupported calls”).
+8.5) Telephone service does not include 0+ calls, N11 calls (except 911) or calls assisted by an operator, collect calls, 900 calls of any type, calling card telephone calls, calls by means of bypass service, 10-10 calls, or vertical service code (CSV) calls (“unsupported calls”).

 8.6) The Customer is responsible for the use of the Telephone Service, as well as for all actions of any person who uses the Telephone Service through their account with or without their consent.

 8.7) Use of the Telephone Service is only permitted when the Customer’s user is physically located in Canada.
 The Customer is responsible for using the Telephone Service in accordance with applicable law.

 8.8) The Telephone Service is provided with functions that allow telephone conversations to be recorded.
 The Customer acknowledges and agrees that the applicable law for the recording of telephone conversations may vary depending on the jurisdiction and the circumstances in which a telephone conversation takes place, as well as the scope and purpose of the recording.
 The Customer is responsible for ensuring that the use of the recording functions complies with applicable law.